Pittsburgh Steelers vs. Seattle Seahawks NFL Week 6 Odds, Plays and Insights - NewsBreak

 Home and road insights

-- At home this year, Pittsburgh has one win against the spread and is 1-2 overall.
+- Pittsburgh has covered the spread once at home, and is 1-2 overall there, this season.

 - At home, as 5.5-point favorites or greater, the Steelers are winless ATS (0-1).

-- In three home games this year, Pittsburgh has gone over the total once.
+- In three home games this season, Pittsburgh has gone over the total once.

-- Seattle is 2-1 overall, with two wins against the spread, on the road.
+- On the road, Seattle has two wins against the spread and is 2-1 overall.

 - In three away games this season, Seattle has not hit the over.